 - 2.1.
 This policy is set within the Greater Cambridge Housing Strategy's long-term vision and objectives, which in turn reflect the broader priorities of the two councils.
-In particular it will help to tackle poverty and inequality and promote health and well-being through: - Ensuring homes are as affordable as possible to live in - Promoting mixed, balanced, and inclusive communities - 2.2.
+In particular it will help to tackle poverty and inequality and promote health and well-being through: - Ensuring homes are as affordable as possible to live in - · Promoting mixed, balanced, and inclusive communities - 2.2.
 This policy was originally developed in 2021 as an additional annex to the Greater Cambridge Housing Strategy 2019 to 2023.
-It has since been reviewed as part of the refresh of the Housing Strategy for 2024 to 2029.
-It is set within the context of the government's affordable rents policy and taking into account the Homes England Capital Funding Guide. - 2.3.
+It has since been reviewed as part of the refresh of the Housing Strategy for 2024 to 2029. - 2.3.
 The government's Policy Statement for Rent for Social Housing. updated 14 December 2022, states that: "the rent for affordable rent housing (inclusive of service charges) must not exceed 80% of gross market rent.
-Housing Providers should have regard to the local market context including the relevant Local Housing Allowance for the Broad Rental Market Area in which the property is located, when setting Affordable Rents."
+Housing Providers should have regard to the local market context including the relevant Local Housing Allowance for the Broad Rental Market Area in which the property is located, when setting Affordable Rents." - 2.4.
+Given the high costs of privately renting in Greater Cambridge, Affordable Rents at the maximum of 80% of gross market rent remain unaffordable to a high proportion of those households on the Housing Register who are on lower incomes.

-- 2.4.
-Given the high costs of privately renting in Greater Cambridge, Affordable Rents at the maximum of 80% of gross market rent remain unaffordable to a high proportion of those households on the Housing Register who are on lower incomes. - 2.5.
+2.5.
 This policy looks to achieve a balance between increasing supply of affordable homes and ensuring that rented homes are affordable.
 It has been developed having regard to the local market context and the affordability challenges facing the area.
 It builds on the current good practice and partnership approach with Registered Housing Providers, with the aim to achieve consistency and fairness across Greater Cambridge.